 There are hundreds of different types of bacteria living in the gut, not to mention other microbes like viruses and yeasts.
 As already mentioned, some of these organisms are beneficial, while some at high levels can be harmful and others are commensal with no negative or positive influence.

-A few types of beneficial bacterial species we could expect to see in a healthy gut include:
+Some types of beneficial bacterial species we could expect to see in a healthy gut include:

-Although, there are many more different types of ‘good’ bacterial species.
+As well as these species there are many more different types of ‘good’ bacterial species.
 Generally, the Bifidobacterium genera reside mostly in the lower intestine whereas the Lactobacillus genera live predominantly in the small intestines.

 As there are a whole range of different probiotic strains suitable for gut health it’s important to select supplements with the right strains for you.
 Research shows that different probiotic strains do different things and the best supplements for gut health are unique to every individual.